laura-santiago/roll-a-ball/README.md

-# ROLL-A-BALL - MY FIRS VIDEOGAME MADE IN UNITY
+# ROLL-A-BALL - MY FIRST VIDEOGAME MADE IN UNITY

 Roll a ball is an entertainer videogame with the main goal is to collect yellow cubes as much possible and trying to avoid the red ones.
 In case you hit a red cube, one point will be a decreased in your score.